GarrettPilgrim/woodland-hills-coc/content/components/announcement.md

 subheading: June 11-14, 6:30pm
 coverimage: /images/uploads/announcement-image.jpg
 alt: A bubble VBS logo with the text "Miracles of Jesus"
-text: VBS is almost here!
-Pre-register your children today to confirm their spots.
 coveralt: This is image alt text for announcement
 title: Make your plans and pre-register for VBS!
 image: /uploads/vbs2023-purple.png